vemarajusaikrishna/hld/distributed/logging/readme.txt

 2)Able to read the logs
 3)What kind of log filter capability is required for visibility?
 4)Do you want to get monitoring befits like (alerts and alarms) based on some specific exception?
-5)What is rentention period of log system?
+Monitor log data for specific patterns or error messages, triggering alerts when predefined conditions are met 5)What is rentention period of log system?